In this guide, we’re covering everything you need to know to implement a successful customer-centric strategy for your business!

 When one department changes the way they do things, even slightly, there can be cross-department ramifications that may lead to frustration, conflict, and a loss of efficiency overall.
 For long-term success, different departments need to understand the overall goal and how the other departments are working to support it, as well as their own.

-A customer-centric strategy is doomed to fail if there is not enough contact and communication between the organization and its customers.
+A client-centric strategy is doomed to fail if there is not enough contact and communication between the organization and its customers.
 Most companies will put in place means for customers to give feedback through ratings and surveys but many neglect to set up and maintain points of personal, real-time, detailed contact.

 A telephone conversation or undirected text chat with your customer will give you a much more detailed picture of their experience than a satisfaction rating or fixed checkboxes on a survey.
 Voice of the Customer (VoC) is an essential component, which too many companies do not use to the fullest.